comp1100/comp1100.github.io/_sources/innovation/5_experimentation.md

 name: fig:experimentation_process
 alt: "An overview of the experimentation process.
 Seven stages: extract hypotheses, prioritise hypotheses, design tests, prioritise tests, run tests, capture learnings, and make progress."
 ---
-The process model for experimentation, according to Steve Blank.
-Source: https://steveblank.com/2014/10/24/17577/
+The process model for experimentation.
+Right click and open in new tab to see a larger version.
+Adapted from: https://steveblank.com/2014/10/24/17577/
 ```

 **Step 1**: Extract the hypotheses from your business model canvas (or define them if you haven't yet!)